LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 - SWI-Prolog: `call_with_time_limit/2` library predicate
 - YAP: `time_out/3` library predicate

+Logtalk provides a `timeout` portability library implementing a simple abstraction for those backend Prolog compilers.

 The `logtalk_tester` automation script accepts a timeout option that can be used to set a limit per test set.